ict4s24-tcict/ict4s24-tcict.github.io/index.md

 not only creates new gadgets and invents newer forms of consumerism but feeds into the techno-solutionist narrative.
 This narrative actively impedes all other forms of sustainability actions that doesn’t depend on future technological development.

 In this workshop, we will investigate these deep connections and the true multidimensional costs of the ICT industry.
+We ask workshop participants to submit short abstracts on topics broadly connects the list below:

+1. Multi-pronged approach in understanding the global impact of semiconductor industry
+2. Increased material and carbon impact of advanced semiconductor technology nodes
+3. Interdisciplinary dialogue on techno- solutionism and its harm, particularly to Global South
+4. How techno-solutionism and the growth of the semiconductor industry feed into each other
+5. Digital and non-digital approaches and critical perspectives towards addressing techno- solutionism
+6. The amplification of techno-solutionist ideas through (European) industrial policy, regulation, and research and innovation funding.

 # Register and Participate